Data Science Internships Overview

 Projects

-A list of currently available projects can be found on the DART site with links to project specific details on github.
-These projects are continually being added to and we welcome project proposals from both prospective students and interested organisations.
+A list of currently available projects can be found on the scheme site with links to project specific details on github.
+These projects are updated in July/August and we welcome project proposals from both prospective students and interested organisations.

 Funding